DHTMLX/docs-suite/docs/form/calendar.md

 # DatePicker

-An input with a calendar attached to it for selecting a date.
+An input with an attached calendar for selecting a date.

 ![DatePicker form control with an open calendar for selecting a date in DHTMLX Suite](/img/form/form_datepicker.png)